Apulum (conurbation): Apulum II

 Colonia Nova Apulensis developed closer to the fortress and was probably created by Septimius Severus (193-211) and initially named municipium Septimium Apulense.
 It was also raised to a colonia.

 The town was the site of the governor's palace in Dacia after the seat was moved from Sarmizegetusa around 158 under Antoninus Pius and was one of the most extensive buildings of its type in the Roman Empire, complete with thermae, cult places, and staff offices and residences.

 After 271

 In the Aurelian Retreat, the legion, the elite and probably the merchants suddenly left the conurbation.
 A remaining part of the population and the emerging barbarian groups inhabited the ex-Roman city only temporarily after 271.
 With this, the urban culture ceased to exist.

 Between the 6th and 9th centuries, the territory where the castrum and Nova Apulensis once laid was repopulated, the initial settlement becoming known as Belgrad.
-In the construction of the Early Medieval city of Gyulafehérvár, Roman stones were re-used for the first time as the unenduring provincial architecture collapsed naturally even before the Hungarian conquest.
+In the construction of the Early Medieval city of Bălgrad, Roman stones were re-used for the first time as the unenduring provincial architecture collapsed naturally even before the Hungarian conquest.